jwgrenning/fff/README.md

 For instance, <tt>DISPLAY_init_fake.call_count</tt>is incremented every time the faked function is called.

-Under the hood it generates a struct that looks like this:
+Under the hood it generates a struct that looks like this (give or take some details):

     typedef struct DISPLAY_init_Fake {
         unsigned int call_count;